TheIRGurus/Playbooks/fn_utilities Playbooks/Readme.md

 # FN-Utilities Playbooks
 These playbooks are using Utility Functions for SOAR 2.1.1 (AKA fn_utitlies).
+These playbooks are specifically designed to enhance the data within your incident instead of a SOP Style Playbook.

 ### NMAP Scan
 This playbooks takes some additional setup.
 The steps below will help outline the changes needed within the fn_utilities app.config file.